danielsaidi/website_danielsaidi/_posts/2012/2012-06-01-retrieve-core-data-objects-with-case-insensitive-comparison.md

 ---
-title:  "Retrive Core Data objects with case insensitive comparison"
+title: Retrive Core Data objects with case insensitive comparison
 date:  2012-06-01 12:45:00 +0100
-tags: 	ios objective-c
+tags:  ios objc
 ---

 I am currently building an iOS app that uses core data for data persistency.
 All works great, but as I started adding data and retrieved entities sorted by name,